google/clasp/docs/esmodules.md

 Now you can push using your normal `clasp push`-command!

 This should be enough to start developing a project using ES Modules.
+A complete example repo can be cloned from [atti187/esmodules](https://github.com/atti187/esmodules).